Maximising your KiwiSaver account

 You’re using an older internet browser.
 To download a PDF version of this Guide with your results you’ll have to update to the latest version of your internet browser.
 If you just want to use the tool, or get in contact, you should not have any problems.

-Statistics New Zealand has done extensive research on life expectancies; see how long someone in your position is likely to live:
+Statistics New Zealand has done extensive research on life expectancies; see how long someone in your position is likely to be retired:

 As you can see you’ll be retired for a long time.
 The question you need to ask yourself is will your current KiwiSaver investment strategy provide enough money to last you through retirement?